Crystal bases and Newton-Okounkov bodies: Abstract

 \section{Abstract}

 Let $G$ be a connected reductive algebraic group.
-We prove that the string parametrization of a crystal basis for a finite dimensional irreducible representation of $G$ coincides with a natural valuation on the field of rational functions on the flag variety $G/B$, constructed out of a sequence of (translated) Schubert varieties, or equivalently a coordinate system on a Bott-Samelson variety.
+We prove that the string parametrization of a crystal basis for a finite dimensional irreducible representation of $G$ { extends to a natural valuation on the field of rational functions} on the flag variety $G/B$, which is a highest term valuation corresponding to a coordinate system on a Bott-Samelson variety.
 This shows that the string polytopes associated to irreducible representations, can be realized as Newton-Okounkov bodies for the flag variety.
-This fully generalizes an earlier result of A. Okounkov for the Gelfand-Cetlin polytopes of the symplectic group.
-As another corollary we deduce a multiplicativity property of the canonical basis due to P. Caldero.
+This is closely related to an earlier result of A. Okounkov for the Gelfand-Cetlin polytopes of the symplectic group \cite{Ok-NP}.
+As a corollary we { recover a multiplicativity property} of the canonical basis due to P. Caldero.
 We generalize the results to spherical varieties.
-From these the existence of SAGBI bases for the homogeneous coordinate rings of flag and spherical varieties, as well as toric degenerations for them follow.\\
+From these the existence of SAGBI bases for the homogeneous coordinate rings of flag and spherical varieties, as well as their toric degenerations follow recovering results in \cite{Caldero, AB, Kaveh-Michigan}.\\

 {\it Key words:} string polytope, Gelfand-Cetlin polytope, crystal basis, string parametrization, flag variety, Bott-Samelson variety, spherical variety, Newton-Okounkov body, SAGBI basis, toric degeneration.\\